 When the Fun Stops, Stop

-Betting Tipster KE is committed to Responsible Gambling.
+We are committed to Responsible Gambling.
 We promote gambling as an enjoyable leisure activity and we believe that gambling can only remain this way if you stay in control and gamble responsibly.
 However, we know that for some people gambling can stop being a harmless leisure activity and become a problem.

 To assist you we offer a range of advice and account options to help you manage your gambling.
 These give you control of both the time and money you spend gambling.